I Reviewed G2’s 7 Best Operating Systems for Work and Play

 If you're looking to dive deeper into how operating systems handle memory, check out our detailed resource on memory management techniques.

-4. Red Hat Enterprise Linux
+4. Red Hat Enterprise Linux: Best for enterprise server performance

 Red Hat Enterprise Linux (RHEL) is a name that’s consistently pops up in conversations about enterprise-grade operating systems, especially when speaking to IT teams and tech-savvy colleagues.